vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 $6,038 per month.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/clusters.png"/>
-<em>Screenshot from Vespa Cloud console with app's cluster's and allocated resources.</em>
+<em>Screenshot from Vespa Cloud console with app's clusters and allocated resources.</em>

-As can be seen from the figure above, the deployment is slightly over-provisioned and could easily support larger vector volumes comfortably.
+As can be seen from the figure above, the deployment is slightly over-provisioned and could support larger vector volumes comfortably.
 Vespa Cloud also allows a wide range of resource combinations (more memory, more cpu, more disk),  and number of nodes.

 ### Vespa stateless function components